The Miyaoka-Yau inequality and uniformisation of canonical models: Introduction

 The main result of this paper settles the problem in full generality, even in the broader context of varieties with Kawamata log-terminal (=klt) singularities and nef canonical divisor.

 \begin{thm}[$ℚ$-Miyaoka-Yau inequality] Let $X$ be an $n$-dimensional, projective, klt variety of general type whose canonical divisor $K_X$ is nef.
 Then,

 \end{thm}

-The formulation of Theorem~\ref{thm:MYinequality} uses the fact that varieties with klt singularities have quotient singularities in codimension two, which allows to define $ℚ$-Chern classes (or ``orbifold Chern classes'') $\widehat{c}_1(\sT_X)$ and $\widehat{c}_2(\sT_X)$.
+The formulation of Theorem~\ref{thm:MYinequality} uses the fact that varieties with klt singularities have quotient singularities in codimension two.
+This allows us to define $ℚ$-Chern classes (or ``orbifold Chern classes'') $\widehat{c}_1(𝒯_X)$ and $\widehat{c}_2(𝒯_X)$ for the tangent sheaf $𝒯_X = (Ω¹_{X})^*$ of $X$, which is reflexive and a $ℚ$-vector bundle on the open subset where $X$ has quotient singularities.
 We refer to Section~\ref{sect:QQ2} for definitions and for a detailed discussion.
-If $X$ is smooth in codimension two, which is the case when $X$ has terminal singularities, these agree with the usual Chern classes $c_\bullet(\sT_X)$.
+If $X$ is smooth in codimension two, which is the case when $X$ has terminal singularities, these agree with the usual Chern classes $c_{•}(𝒯_X)$.
 We call a projective variety of general type \emph{minimal} if it has at worst terminal singularities and if its canonical divisor is nef, cf.~\cite[2.13]{KM98} and Definition~\ref{def:minimal} below.

 \begin{thm}[Characterisation of singular ball quotients, I] Let $X$ be an $n$-dimensional minimal variety of general type.
 If equality holds in \eqref{eq:X2}, then the canonical model $X_{can}$ is smooth in codimension two, there exists a ball quotient $Y$ and a finite, Galois, quasi-étale morphism $f: Y → X_{can}$.
 In particular, $X_{can}$ has only quotient singularities. \end{thm}